jelyman2/jelyman2.github.com/about/index.md

 title: About
 ---

+>This page is out of date and will be updated soon.

 My name is Johnathan Lyman, as you might have already picked up.
 I’m a native Seattleite and a lover of technology that doesn’t suck.
 My new wife and I are both working on our professional careers, with her goals being much more elevated than mine.

 I got my first start in technology around the age of ten when I started learning HTML.
 Looking back on history, I think that was really the turning point for me.
 Nothing else seemed quite as interesting and computers and the Web.
 A couple years later, I started my first web site with the free hosting service Tripod.com.
 The service has come a very long way since I used it and still apparently seems to be owned by Lycos.
 When I wrote this, I hadn’t visited either web property in many years.
 However, they still seem to offer super basic free web hosting straight out of 1999, so that’s nice if you like nostalgia!